lyricity/kb/Actions/Banning.md

 ## Procedure

 The matter is to be discussed in the #Beta-chat amoung all the Betas.
-In order for a conclusion to be met, the majority of the **Betas** must be in agreement after discussing it with
+In order for a conclusion to be met, the majority of the **Betas** must be in agreement after discussing it with every Beta.

-<ins>every Beta</ins>

-.

 ## Command